aratheunseen/python-mini-apps/README.md

 ### Method 1:

+1. Copy the repository link:

+       https://github.com/aratheunseen/python-mini-apps

 1. Goto: <a href="https://kinolien.github.io/gitzip" target="_blank">GitZip</a>
-1. Enter repository link to the search box:
+1. Paste the repository link to the search box.

-       https://github.com/aratheunseen/python-mini-apps

 1. Hit the `Search` button.
 1. Choose your app and click `Download Zip File` to download.